 Overexposure to the sun’s harmful rays can damage your skin.
 It can potentially cause certain types of skin cancer, and it’s also to blame for many signs of aging.
 So it’s important to not only wear sunscreen, but to apply it correctly.
 Most people only apply 25%-50% of the recommended amount of sunscreen — and under application leaves your skin vulnerable to UV damage.

 I like the two finger rule because, to me, it’s a crystal clear visual guide: your digits are hotdogs and your SPF is mustard.
-(I promise there are no more food metaphors in the rest of this post.)

 So when I first heard about this sunscreen application method via Tiara Willis (aka Makeup for WOC on Twitter and Instagram), I was hyped.
 When I did a little digging, I was surprised to learn that, even though the two finger rule might seem like a new trend, it’s actually been around for a while!

 Even though the two finger method is currently trending, it seems that this sunscreen application tip originates from a dosage guide published in 2002.
 According to researchers, you should be applying two fingers worth of sunscreen to eleven different “sections” of your body:

 Right upper leg and thigh

 The researchers refer to this division as “the rule of nines,” since each section represents about 9% of your body.
 I know that might be confusing — lots of numbers and body parts are in the mix!